 If Clark University does not voluntarily recognize CUGWU, an NLRB election can be scheduled this semester.

-Cory B is a Clark alumnus and former undergraduate peer learning assistant, the current treasurer of Worcester DSA, an editor at Working Mass, and a member of National DSA’s Democratic Socialist Labor Commission.
+Shane Levett is a Clark alumnus and former undergraduate peer learning assistant, on the Steering Committee of Worcester DSA, an editor at Working Mass, and a member of National DSA’s Democratic Socialist Labor Commission.

 Featured image credit: CUGWU-Teamsters